fossasia/pslab-python/README-python-library.md

-/* Documentation of back-end functions used in PSLab, mostly taken from sciencelab.py */
+/* Documentation of back-end functions used in PSLab, taken from sciencelab.py */

 def get_resistance(self):